-To receive support services, you must be an admitted student and take the following steps.
+To receive accommodations and support services, you must be an admitted student or CSUN applicant, and take the following steps.

 Prior to scheduling an appointment please submit disability documentation.
 Disability documentation should contain a specific diagnosis indicating whether the disability is temporary or permanent and concise description of the functional limitations imposed by your disability.
 All documentation should be provided in English and be legible.
 If the original documentation is in another language, the student will need to provide a translated copy.
 Students with a learning disability may submit a High School IEP, Section 504 Plan, or Psycho-Educational Report.
 Students can also use our Disability Documentation Physical Disability Form(.pdf) or Disability Documentation Mental Health Form (.pdf) to register for services.
 Students without documentation are invited to discuss their specific situation with a DRES counselor.

 Disability Resources and Educational Services

 California State University, Northridge

 Northridge, CA, 91330-8264